civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraph (c) of the definition **excluded premium** in subsection 146.02(1) of the Act is replaced by the following:

-    was an amount transferred directly from a **FHSA**, registered retirement savings plan, registered pension plan, registered retirement income fund or deferred profit sharing plan; or
+    was an amount transferred directly from a FHSA, registered retirement savings plan, registered pension plan, registered retirement income fund or deferred profit sharing plan; or

   **(2)** Subsection (1) is deemed to have come into force on November 28, 2023.